 When Petra was a child, her mother said – ‘When you find a career that you really like, it is like you won a jackpot!’
 When she started studying molecular biology, Petra really won a jackpot because she found something that fulfilled her.
 During her studies, Petra had different interests, ranging from cell biology and biochemistry to biophysics and computational biology.
 Nowadays she is at ETH Zurich, doing her PhD in systems biology, trying to disentangle mitochondrial dysfunction by metabolomics.

 Popularization of science has become a part of Petra's life after the first year of the Night of Biology in 2009.
 After hearing some awesome stories about the Summer School of Science, she was introduced to the School in the same year, by doing a workshop on homemade DNA isolation.
 Petra was quite astonished by the spirit of the School, people that worked there and the enthusiasm of the high school students.
-In 2012 she returned to the School with her own project at s3++, and twice as an organizer - s3++ in 2013 and s3 in 2015.
-This year she is back to meet new enthusiasts and inspire new generations to find their inner scientists.
+In 2012 she returned to the School with her own project at S3++, and twice as an organizer - S3++ in 2013 and S3 in 2015.
+In year 2017 she was back once more to meet new enthusiasts and inspire new generations to find their inner scientists.

 When she has some free time on her hands, Petra enjoys reading (mostly fantasy) books, which aid her in the invention of new worlds and mysteries for popular role-playing DnD game, as well as playing other board games or travelling.